 The Global Studies Fundamental subjects aim at shaping global citizens and global leaders for a diverse community and dynamic world.
 It is designed to expose students to the globalized world and encourage students to venture overseas as part of their learning.

-The compulsory subject Global Studies is the launchpad to students’ global education training.
-It also serves as a scaffold for students to first gain essential knowledge and skills in global trends, eventually moving to delve deeper in different areas of global education: Managing Diversity at Work, Expressions of Culture, Global Community & Community Development, or Guided Learning.
+The Global Studies Fundamental subject aims at grooming global citizens and global leaders for a diverse community and dynamic world.
+It is designed to expose students to the globalised world and encourage students to venture overseas as part of their learning.
+This compulsory subject is the launchpad to students’ global education training.
+It also serves as a scaffold for students to first gain essential knowledge and skills in global trends, eventually moving to delve deeper in different areas of global education such as Sustainability & Climate Action or Guided Learning.

 This subject provides essential skills and knowledge to prepare students for an overseas experience.
 They will examine the elements of culture and learn the key principles of cross-cultural communication.
 In addition, they will gain an appreciation and awareness of the political, economic, technological and social landscape to function effectively in a global environment.